 Metahuman Creator will come with Unreal Engine and therefore is expected to be free to use by anyone with the right hardware who so wishes to.
 A demo released in February for Unreal Engine 4 featuring two characters created with the tool.
 The full Creator is expected to launch later this year.

-I spoke with WPU instructor Brandon Crews about his thoughts on this recent development.
+I spoke with WPU instructor Brandon Crews, who heads the simulation and game design program, about his thoughts on this recent development.
 He has experience in the games industry as an animator, including working at Epic Games for a time.
 He believes that this is going to be a powerful tool for designers, and offered some insights on how it will work.

 MW: You are no doubt pretty keyed in to developments in the games industry, so I am sure you have heard about the reveal of Metahuman Creator.
 What are your initial thoughts on this new announcement from Epic?

 BC: So I know primarily from the production process the designers decide overall aspects of the character.
 They can create concept art of what the character should look like, and then those concepts and designs are sent to the 3D artist to model, and then sent to the riggers and animators to have them move how they want to.
 So what this is going to allow the industry and any kind of similar industries to do is to give those designers the reins of designing in 3D and not having to wait to see what someone else’s interpretation of their designs kind of look like.
 So that’s really where it’s going to be kind of revolutionary is to put it in the hands of designers.
 Just like the Unreal Engine has given designers the opportunity to create interactions through visual blueprinting, this is going to give designers the opportunity to create the 3D aspects how they want to without having to go outside of their own means.”

 MW: There may be students in the SGD program who could possibly be using this tool in their careers, especially since Epic Games is headquartered nearby in Cary.
 What should students’ takeaways from this announcement be?